lyonbros/composer.js/docs/building.md

 ## Dependencies

-The full build of Composer requires [History.js](https://github.com/browserstate/history.js/).
+The full build of Composer requires [History.js](https://github.com/browserstate/history.js/), as well as [morphdom](https://github.com/patrick-steele-idem/morphdom) when using the [xdom rendering system](docs/xdom) (although it's possible to tie in your own DOM patching library if needed).

 Here is the breakdown of which components rely on which (in `Component: [Dep1, Dep2, ...]` format):